Scattering amplitudes in Quadratic Graivty in a general formalism: Final comments and possible future research programs

-The use of coherent states in order to study the classical limit of gravity and scattering process, which was employed in \cite{ochirov}-\cite{ochirov2} may be of usefl in this context.
-In special, regarding the discussion about the consistency of the oscillator prescription described in the above paragraphs.
+The use of coherent states in order to study the classical limit of gravity and scattering process, which was employed in \cite{ochirov}-\cite{ochirov2} may be useful for studying bremstrahlung as well, together with the results of \cite{weinberg}-\cite{kulish}.
+The issue of collinear divergences in gravity may be also a relevant task, In author´s opinion, the addition of massive modes in gravity may not significantly alter the results in \cite{collinear1} or \cite{collinear2}-\cite{collinear4}, however a checkup is desirable.

-Not less important, it may be of clear interest to reformulate the issues regarded to the eikonal limit of gravity, in view of the quantization presented here.
+Not less important, the reformulation of the eikonal limit of gravity, in view of the quantization presented here, is a possible relevant research.
 An extensive but perhaps incomplete list of works dealing with such topics are \cite{levisucher}-\cite{vietnam}.
-There are computational codes \cite{dubna1}-\cite{dubna4} and new formalisms \cite{prinz} that may facilitate the calculations required when studying these subjects.
+There are computational codes \cite{dubna2}-\cite{dubna4} and new formalisms \cite{prinz} that may facilitate the calculations required when studying these subjects.

-The renormalization of the model presented here is related to perturbations along flat spaces.
-It may seem that applications related to curved backgrounds such as \cite{gaddam1}-\cite{gaddam2} are outside of the present formalism.
+The renormalization of Quadratic Gravity presented here is related to perturbations along flat spaces.
+It looks that applications related to curved backgrounds such as \cite{gaddam1}-\cite{gaddam2} are outside of the present formalism.
 However, already in 1973 it was found in reference \cite{pionero0} a connection between quantum Feynman diagrams and the perturbation series of the classical Schwarzschild background.
 This topic was explored further in \cite{damga}-\cite{solon}, related work is \cite{review3}-\cite{porto6}.
-These connections between classical and quantum aspects of gravity are worthy to be generalized to the present context.
+The study of these connections between classical and quantum aspects of gravity with the present quantization schemes is also a possible lead.
 In addition, the renormalization group of the model, studied with the present techniques may be of clear interest \cite{buccio1}-\cite{buccio3}.
 Further applications may be found in \cite{salvioad1}.

-Also, it may be interesting to study the Lyra version of the Stelle model \cite{lyra1}-\cite{lyra7} and consider processes which involve the interactions between graviton, matter and the scale fields.
-Finally, there are apparent super renormalizable generalizations of the Stelle model \cite{modesto1}-\cite{modesto5}.
-A treatment of their ghost structure is a desirable analysis for the future.
+Finally, the Lyra version of Quadratic Gravity \cite{lyra1}-\cite{lyra7} and the study of processes which involve the interactions between graviton, matter and the scale fields, and in particular, its renormalization properties, is another possible interesting cosmological application.
+There are also apparent super renormalizable generalizations of Quadratic Gravity \cite{modesto1}-\cite{modesto5}, and a treatment of their ghost structure is a desirable work for the future.

+In any case, the possibility of obtain these predictions with a consistent version of Quadratic Gravity may be a fascinating opportunity at present times, where the technology of high precision gravitational waves is fully under construction.